 |English Placement||Math Placement|

-You may turn in unofficial transcripts or score reports by faxing 413.552.2946 or taking a picture and emailing to firstname.lastname@example.org as documentation.
-Please note that an official transcript is required for transfer of credits through AP or prior college coursework.
+You can turn in unofficial transcripts or score reports by emailing them to firstname.lastname@example.org.
+(Please note that an official transcript is required for transfer of credits through AP or prior college coursework.)

 - Introductory algebra

 - Intermediate algebra

 We encourage you to prepare for the math placement test by utilizing the online self-paced Math Mini Prep Program.
 Register online with HCC's Math Center to get started!

 You can also prepare for this math placement test by studying the Algebra 1 and Algebra 2 sections of Khan Academy.

 Holyoke Community College administers placement tests using the Accuplacer platform.
 The tests are taken on a computer over the internet from your home.
 We have a limited number of on-campus testing appointments available each week for students who prefer that option.

 1. Your information will be automatically sent from the admissions office to the Assessment Center to create your personalized test voucher (it's your ticket to test).
 This voucher will be emailed to you along with instructions on how to schedule your test.